Keyboard shortcuts

-In this mode, both the indexer and submitter run in the same process, which is suitable for a small and simple deployment setup.
+In this mode, both the indexer and submitter run in the same process, making it suitable for small and simple deployment setups.
+You may also add a reverse proxy to handle authentication and routing for the submitter API paths.

 In this deployment mode, the indexer and submitter run as separate processes, which may be hosted on different machines.
 This separation allows for independent scaling of each component; for example, multiple indexer instances can be deployed to support high read volume.

-The indexer process reads, validates, and indexes DID operations from the Cardano blockchain, storing them in a shared PostgreSQL database.
+• The indexer process reads, validates, and indexes DID operations from the Cardano blockchain, storing them in a shared PostgreSQL database.

-The submitter process is stateless and receives signed DID operations, batching and submitting them to the Cardano blockchain via the wallet component.
+• The submitter process is stateless and receives signed DID operations, batching and submitting them to the Cardano blockchain via the wallet component.
 It does not use the database.

 A reverse proxy is recommended to route requests to the appropriate service, handling authentication and API path routing for both the indexer and submitter.

-DID controllerVerifierCardano relay nodeIndexer DeploymentSubmitter DeploymentNeoPRISM IndexerPostgreSQLNeoPRISM SubmitterCardano HTTP walletCardano block-producer noderead / write indexed operationsstream operations using Ouraresolve DID documentscreate transactionssubmit transactionssubmit signed PRISM operationspropagate blocks
+DID controllerVerifierCardano relay nodeIndexer DeploymentSubmitter DeploymentNeoPRISM IndexerPostgreSQLNeoPRISM SubmitterCardano HTTP walletCardano block-producer node read / write indexed operationsstream operations using Ouraresolve DID documentscreate transactionssubmit transactionssubmit signed PRISM operationspropagate blocks

 NeoPRISM also supports deploying only a subset of its components, depending on your use case and requirements:

-Indexer-only deployment:
+• Indexer-only deployment:

 Only the indexer process is deployed.
 This setup allows you to read, validate, and index DID operations from the Cardano blockchain, and serve DID resolution requests via the REST API.
 No submission of new DID operations to the blockchain is possible in this mode.

-Submitter-only deployment:
+• Submitter-only deployment:

 Only the submitter process is deployed.
 This setup allows you to batch and submit signed DID operations to the Cardano blockchain via the wallet component.
 DID resolution and indexing are not available in this mode.